devopswihnaveen/aws-devops-jenkins-docker-kubernetes-interview-questions/devops_basics_interview_ready.md

 ## 33. How do you monitor application logs?

-Application logs
+- Application logs

-CloudWatch
+- CloudWatch

-ELK stack
+- ELK stack

-Grafana Loki
+- Grafana Loki

 ## 34. What are Prometheus and Grafana?

-Prometheus: Metrics collection
+- **Prometheus**: Metrics collection

-Grafana: Visualization
+- **Grafana**: Visualization

 ## 35. What is a YAML file?

 Human-readable configuration format.
 Used in:

-Kubernetes
+- Kubernetes

-CI/CD pipelines
+- CI/CD pipelines

 ## 36. What are environment variables?